 Top local professional photographers volunteer their time and talent to capture each individual child’s spirit and personality in an effort to inspire an emotional connection with families and, hopefully, a forever home.
-The children are referred to the gallery through Child Saving Institute, Nebraska Children's Home Society, Lutheran Family Services, and Nebraska Family Collaborative.
+The children are referred to the gallery through Child Saving Institute, Lutheran Family Services, and the Nebraska Department of Health and Human Services.

 Originally, the Nebraska Heart Gallery was a traveling exhibit that included biographical information about each child or sibling group.
 Today, internet technology allows potential adoptive families to see the children’s photos and bios with the click of a button.
 Visit Meet the Children to see for yourself the spirit and beauty evident in each child’s photograph and profile.